erichgess/zmq_example/zeromq.md

 Of note *"attempting to terminate the socket's context with zmq_term() shall block until either all pending messages have been sent to a peer, or the linger period expires, after which any pending messages shall be discarded."*.
 This is why `client` hangs.

 The function `zmq_close()` is called when a socket is dropped: e.g. during the retry state.
 So, we need to think about how linger would effect retries.
 Could this explain why I only get a subset of messages when the server comes back online?

+DON'T FORGET THAT THIS ALSO ALL APPLIES TO THE SERVER SIDE!

+15. When the server receives and Acks messages which the client had decided to drop, one thing I have noticed is that the client does not process the incoming Acks.
+It looks to know how to properly associate REQ to REP.  Although, I will still have logic to check to make sure that the Acked Message ID is the expected Message ID.